namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 4/23/25
+- Wrote tickets that we discussed in retro meeting
+- Planning on testing NC-96 more with making a big change with the frontend to see what happens then
+- Will pick up NC-236 afterwards

 ### 4/22/25
-- Testing on GETS now - please make sure to not push any changes to GETS (complete any PRs) since it's important that I test with consecutive releases
-- Have a small change for NC-228
+- Worked on NC-96 most of the day - frontend deployments have been successful since
-- Will focus on code reviews and dev testing afterwards
+- Looked at code review and dev testing

 ### 4/21/25
 - Investigated NC-228 and made code changes